joshxfi/chatbot-umamin/README.md

 If you want to customize the UI, you can modify the source code in the `client` directory.

-If you want to change the model of the chatbot or add new functionality, you can modify the code in the `schema` directory.
+To change the model of the chatbot or add new functionality, you can modify the code in the `schema` directory.
 See [API Reference](https://platform.openai.com/docs/api-reference/introduction) for the different models you can use.

 ## Tech Stack